Methadone Withdrawal Psychosis

-- Self-medication: People should only take methadone if a doctor has prescribed it to them.
+- Self-medication: People should only take methadone if a doctor prescribes it.
 Self-medication with methadone is dangerous and increases the risk of dependence, overdose, addiction, and withdrawal if a person stops taking it abruptly.

 Effects of Methadone Withdrawal

 You may experience symptoms of methadone withdrawal after just a few days of taking the drug.
-Even a low dose, at even a low frequency, can lead to withdrawal that is challenging and uncomfortable.
+Even a low dose, at even a low frequency, can lead to challenging and uncomfortable withdrawal.
 Though lowering or ending the dose seldom leads to life-threatening consequences, it can result in certain medical and psychological complications that can put the detoxing user in harm’s way if they aren’t appropriately managed.

 The effects of methadone withdrawal are generally the same as those for opiate or opioid withdrawal.
 Physically, methadone withdrawal can have risks related to aspiration (choking) from vomiting (a typical methadone withdrawal symptom) and dehydration from persistent diarrhea and vomiting during this period.
 Psychologically, opioid and opiate withdrawal can cause mental health symptoms such as depression and anxiety linked with thoughts or attempts to self-harm.

-The first methadone withdrawal symptoms mark the onset of acute withdrawal, which is distinguished by symptoms, including:
+The first methadone withdrawal symptoms mark the onset of acute withdrawal, which is distinguished by signs, including:

 - Frequent yawning